node-pinus/pinus/packages/pinus-protobuf/README.md

 ```

 ###Server side and Client side
-Pomelo-protobuf has server code and client code for js.
+Pinus-protobuf has server code and client code for js.

 - The server code run in Node.JS environment, use Buffer to represent the binary data.
 - The client side code run on browser, use ByteArray to represent the binary data.